ACE-UCHIHA/Packets-Tryhackme-writeup/Packets-writeup/README.md

 #### Q12: What is the IP of the device that was infected by the malicious file?

-locate the malicious file then look for the destination IP . and that is the IP you were looking for.
+locate the malicious file then look for the source IP . and that is the IP you were looking for.